lwachowiak/HRI-Error-Detection-STAI/README.md

 # HRI Error Detection: STAI Team Contribution

 ## Usage
-To get the test predictions, time_series_classifiers.py with the current settings.
+To get the test predictions, use time_series_classifiers.py and specify the model you want to get predictions from.

+Moreover the files can be used for:
-time_series_classifiers.py: Optuna search for models and save the best one; use models for inference data_loader.py: preprocessing & loading of datasets
+- time_series_classifiers.py: Optuna search for models and save the best one; use models for inference
+- data_loader.py: preprocessing & loading of datasets
+- get_metrics.py: official comeptition metrics script

 ## Dependencies
 We used Python 3.11.9 All the python packages we used can be installed from the requirements.txt.